-Finding Theta: Tips to get the most of out your float
+Finding Delta: Tips to get the most of out your float

 Floating is like meditation on steroids.
 For even the most experienced yogi's, physical sensations are a distraction that take time and persistence to overcome.
 Floating in a lightproof, soundproof float tank on a bed of warm water eliminates all distractions and you're left with only your body, mind, and soul.